MChiemelie/MChiemelie/README.md

   - 🪒 [Spatulaa](https://github.com/MChiemelie/spatulaa) is a web scrapping application that runs on Node.

-  - 🏪 [SoftBite](https://softbite.vercel.app/) is a food resturant application where users can buy their meals online and even have it delievered to them.
+  - 🏪 [SoftBite](https://softbite.vercel.app/) is a local food resturant application where users can buy their meals online and even have it delievered to them.
 The client side of the app is done!

    <h1 align="center">Current Projects🔬💻 </h1>